What To Do In Toronto If It’s Your First Time…

 -Unlike many countries in Europe, water is standard the moment you step into a restaurant.
 You won’t be charged for the glass jugs brought to your table.
 Spain take note.

 -There’s some debate regarding how ‘Toronto’ is pronounced.
-Some locals pointed out the second ‘T’ is silent.
+Locals pointed out the second ‘T’ is silent.
 Interesting…

 Sightseeing Around Downtown Toronto.

 From St. Lawrence Market you’re only a short walk to Distillery District.
-The trendy area is perfect for undisturbed browsing, as vehicles aren’t permitted inside.
-Expect to admire the architecture, marvel over artistic sculptures, rummage around boutiques, relax over a light lunch or bond over alcohol.
-‘Spirit of York Distillery’ is the place for that.
+A place to shop, eat, and drink.
+Although, ‘Spirit of York Distillery’ is the place for booze.
 I’d suggest going for a sample session, where you can try a few unique flavours of locally-sourced alcohol.
-The glass panels also give you visibility into the machinery used to make your selection.
-Drinks aside, if the warm nature of staff doesn’t make you happy then the elegant interior definitely will.
 A few other cool places to tick off your list are ‘Cocoa 70’ for the chocolate fondue and ‘The Sport Gallery’, which felt like a retro sports store merged into a museum.
 It was here I got chatting to the sales assistant after purchasing a Toronto Raptors Sweatshirt, which I’ll probably never wear lol.
 This little detail emphasises my point in a previous post.
 Canadians are extremely friendly.
-Like, undeniably so.
 Isn’t that reassuring to hear when you’re travelling or want to ask a local for directions/suggestions?

 Now, CN Tower is a must when visiting Toronto.
 Unless you have a fear of heights, who wouldn’t want a bird’s eye view of the city?
 When booking tickets online though, just know you can’t reserve too far in advance.
 The staff are also pretty strict with slots, so make sure you double-check the timing.
 I tried to enter 30 minutes earlier and was denied haha.
 Although, once you’re inside you’re not rushed out.
 This meant I could watch the sunset at 9 pm with a 7 pm ticket, documented through a time-lapse setting for 2 hours of sunset in 10 seconds.
 The results were wicked.
 One disappointment, however, was the ‘Skypod’.
 It’s an additional payment which takes you up a few more levels into a smaller booth, but the view was partially obstructed by the permanent structure of the tower.
 After 10 seconds, you’ll miss the main observation level.